Hidden-Projects/rails-hw1/README.md

 ["1", "2", "2", "2", "3", "4", "5", "10"] also returns 10.

 ## Challenge
-- All these functions can be written in 1 line and under 40 characters.
+- Q1-Q3 can be written in 1 line and under 40 characters.
+Q4 can be written in under 80 characters in q line if you exclude the def and end statement.
 Do this if you want an extra challenge.

 - Check out the autograder.rb file and try to figure out how it works!